itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - **reflector**
   Automatically fetches the latest and fastest Arch mirror list based on location and speed.
 Useful for speeding up package downloads.

-- **zsh**
-  Z Shell – an interactive and customizable shell.
-A popular alternative to Bash with advanced scripting and usability features.

-- **zsh-completions**
-  Additional completion definitions for Zsh.
-Improves the shell experience by auto-completing commands more effectively.

-- **zsh-autosuggestions**
-  Suggests commands as you type based on history and context.
-Super helpful and improves shell efficiency.

-- **openssh**
-  Provides the `ssh` command and SSH server/client tools.
-Useful for remote access, Git over SSH, etc.

-- **man**
-  The manual page system. `man <command>` gives you documentation for commands and tools on your system.

 ### Microcode Firmware